SoftwareEconomics/primary-ports-kata/docs/flash-cards-economics.md

 # Three layers architecture

 A three-tier architecture is a client-server architecture in which the functional process logic, data access, computer data storage and user interface are developed and maintained as independent modules on separate platforms.
 Three-tier architecture is a software design pattern and a well-established software architecture.

 ----

-# Interfaz, polimorfismo
+# Polymorphism

 ------

-# Interfaz, polimorfismo
+# Polymorphism

-explicación
+The provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types

 ------